Taiyin Xingjun: Origin and legends

-In Taiwanese folk beliefs, people believe that the deity who governs the moon is Taiyin Xingjun.
-Taiyin Xingjun originated from natural worship in animistic beliefs and originally did not have an image.
-For example, in the Tiantan Temple, known as the first temple in Taiwan, there is only a wooden plaque inscribed with the words "Taiyin Xingjun."
-However, with the spread of the myth of Chang'e flying to the moon, the connection between the pure white moon and Chang'e's beautiful and gentle image was formed, leading many to believe that Taiyin Xingjun is the incarnation of Chang'e.
-Most of the images of Taiyin Xingjun that we see today depict a woman dressed in palace attire, holding the moon high in her hand; she is also known as Taiyin Niangniang.
+In Taiwanese folk beliefs, Taiyin Xingjun is regarded as the deity who governs the moon.
+According to one account, the worship of Taiyin Xingjun originated from the worship of natural phenomena in animistic traditions and the deity was originally represented without a human image.
+At Tiantan Temple, described as one of the earliest temples in Taiwan, the deity is represented by a wooden tablet inscribed with the name "Taiyin Xingjun".
+With the spread of the story of Chang'e flying to the moon, Chang'e became associated with Taiyin Xingjun, and some people came to regard her as an incarnation of Chang'e.
+Modern images of Taiyin Xingjun commonly depict a woman in traditional court dress holding the moon.
+She is also known as Taiyin Niangniang.